stsievert/salmon/docs/source/init.rst

 ``exp-[date]-vX.Y.Z.rdb``.
 Do not delete the numbers ``X.Y.Z``!

 Salmon supports the upload of this file to the same version of Salmon.
 The upload of this file will restore the state of your experiment.
+After this file is uploaded, the two machines will become indistinguishable from each other (which allows you to download the entire experiment onto your own machine then upload it to a completely new machine a month later and start collecting responses again).

+If you run into errors, the FAQ ":ref:`restorefrombackupfaq`" will likely be relevant.